felixge/httpsnoop/README.md

 undertaking.
 Unfortunately everything I've seen so far has a high chance of breaking your application.

-The main problem is that a http.ResponseWriter often implements additional interfaces such as http.Flusher, http.CloseNotifier, http.Hijacker and io.ReaderFrom.
-So the naive approach of just wrapping http.ResponseWriter in your own struct implementing the same interface will hide the additional interfaces mentioned above.
+The main problem is that a `http.ResponseWriter` often implements additional interfaces such as `http.Flusher`, `http.CloseNotifier`, `http.Hijacker` and `io.ReaderFrom`.
+So the naive approach of just wrapping `http.ResponseWriter` in your own struct that also implements the `http.ResponseWriter` interface will hide the additional interfaces mentioned above.
 This has a high change of introducing subtle bugs into any non-trivial application.

 Another approach I've seen people take is to return a struct that implements all of the interfaces above.
 However, that's also problematic, because it's